Kiibra/Kiibra/README.md

 <h4 >About Me:</h4>
-I am a Junior Full-Stack Software Engineer with a background in behavioral science.
+I am a Software Engineer with a background in behavioral science.
 I offer a unique blend of creativity and analytical skills to the tech industry and I am driven by my passion for innovation and problem-solving to develop user-centric software solutions that enhance the user experience.
 I am proficient in languages such as JavaScript, React, HTML, and Python and I am eager and committed to continuous learning and delivering solution-driven results.

 ___